Manal Naharam: Production

-Development

 Shankar was impressed by the story line given by his friend Muraliraman from Dubai.
 M.I.Vasanthkumar wrote the screenplay and produced the film.
-A talent hunt was organized for the audition and the actors were selected.

-Casting

-Gautham Krishin, who played the lead in Malayalam language film Yakshiyum Njanum directed by Vinayan and Prajin Padmanabhan, was offered the lead role.
-Tejaswini Prakash, an actress from Kannada language films Savi Savi Nenapu and the unreleased Asokavana was signed up as leading lady.
-Newcomer Varuna Shetty and Narayana Kannan from Dubai are supported by actors Jaise Jose and Jijesh Menon.
+Gautham Krishn, Prajin and Tejaswini Prakash were cast in the lead roles.
+Newcomer Varuna Shetty and Narayana Kannan from Dubai.

 Renil Gowtham, the music director of Shankar' s directorial debut Virus was signed for music department, while J.Sreedhar, who has worked on Challenge 2 was assigned the cinematography.

-Filming

 The preliminary schedule of the film took place in Chennai in March 2013, before the crew left for the remainder of the shooting in Dubai.
 "The 50-day shooting was very tough and challenging", said Shankar.

 Music

-Manal Naharam 's audio was launched on 14 July 2014 at RKV Studios, Chennai attended by the cast of both Manal Naharam and the team of the directors first Tamil feature Oru Thalai Ragam as they celebrated the 34 year reunion of that film's release.
+Manal Naharam's audio was launched on 14 July 2014 at RKV Studios, Chennai attended by the cast of both Manal Naharam and the team of the directors first Tamil feature Oru Thalai Ragam as they celebrated the 34 year reunion of that film's release.
 Roopa, Shankar, Thyagu, Kailash, cameraman Rajasekhar (Rajasekhar-Robert) and T. Rajendar spoke on the occasion.
-The film's first look was released in the Tamil portal behindwoods.com.
-Sand City 's audio was launched on 15 October at The Oberoi, Dubai attended by the entire cast and crew of Sand City.
+Sand City's audio was launched on 15 October at The Oberoi, Dubai attended by the entire cast and crew of Sand City.
 Apart from the team, actor Rizabawa also spoke on the occasion.